 Why you should visit this city

 Amsterdam is wealthier, modern yet traditional, with pinches of history and old customs.
 The old Dutch Baroque homes by the canals are now coffee shops selling Cannabis.
-The newer areas like Amsteleven (where we stayed) is full of high rise modern buildings like a cosmopolitan city.
+The newer areas like Amsteleven (where we stayed) are full of high-rise modern buildings like a cosmopolitan city.
 Casinos to IT company parks, legendary artist museums, and contemporary art exhibitions – there is everything in Amsterdam except the beaches.
 The green parks for soaking in the sun, cafe culture to catch up with friends, Casinos to test your fortune, beers to burn that sadness after losing money in the Casino, public Square to “People watch”, Sunday markets selling almost everything – Amsterdam must be on your bucket list when you travel to the west.

 How many days to spend here

-On weekends, the Dam square is the murderer of your time- You just stand there and watch the street performers and people for hours together.
+On weekends, Dam square is the murderer of your time- You just stand there and watch the street performers and people for hours together.

 We stayed in Amsterdam for four days and five nights.
 With day trips to Belgium, Zaanse Schans and Giethoorn, essentially we spent two days exploring Amsterdam.
 Honest truth – Two days in Amsterdam flies in two minutes!
 So if you are on a hopping trip between Central European cities, you can cover some touristy places in two days.
 However, suppose you really want to see things and relax in a park and to feel the city, you will need a minimum of four days exclusively to Amsterdam.